The 2020 Tulsa World legislative agenda: Tulsa World editorial

 In that spirit, we present our legislative agenda for 2020:

 That said, every other element of state school funding has gotten short shrift.
-The Legislature has done too little for the public schools’ basic funding stream — the state aid formula — which pays for everything from smaller classrooms to the janitors sweeping the hallways.
+The Legislature has done too little for education’s basic funding stream — the state aid formula — which pays for everything from smaller classrooms to the janitors sweeping the hallways.

-At the same time, obvious flaws in the formula’s operations — a built-in bias against urban schools, inequities revealed by investigations into virtual charter schools and a policy that effectively blocks local taxpayers from increasing support their own schools — has shown the need for the reform the state aid formula.
-In short, the state aid formula is underfunded and misaligned, and must be fixed this year.
+At the same time, obvious flaws in the formula’s operations — a bias against urban schools, imbalances revealed by the expansion of virtual charter schools and a policy that effectively blocks local taxpayers from increasing support their own schools — have shown the need for state aid formula reform.
+In short, the state aid formula is underfunded and misaligned and must be fixed this year.

 Last year, legislators took the right course in directing state education officials to restrict the use of a four-day school week, a policy that hurts children and embarrasses the state.
 The state Board of Education responded appropriately, which has brought efforts by some to undo the reform.
 We will oppose any effort to perpetuate the four-day school week.